Gaoyi Township: Administrative division

+History

+During the Republic of China, it belonged to Gaoshi Township (高市乡).

+After the Founding of the Communist State, in 1950, it came under the jurisdiction of the 1st District of Huitong County.
+In June 1955, it became part of Ruoshui District (若水区).
+It was incorporated as a township named "Wengtao Township" (翁桃乡) in June 1956.
+In October 1958 it was renamed Ruoshui People's Commune (若水人民公社) and renamed again Wengtao People's Commune (翁桃人民公社) in March 1961 and two months later renamed Gaoyi People's Commune (高椅人民公社) for the third time.
+In May 1984 it reverted to its former name of Gaoyi Township.

 Economy

 Gaoyi Township's economy is dominated by tourism and special local products, such as vivipara, fish, orange, peach, bacon, chili sauce, embroidery, and bamboo weaving.

 Geography

 The Wu River flows through the township.

+Demographics

+As of 2019, the National Bureau of Statistics of China estimates the township's population now to be 15,528.

 Culture

 Nuo opera is the most influence local theater.

 Transportation

 Provincial Highway S222 runs through the township.

 Attractions

 Gaoyi Village, also known as "Gaoyi Ancient Village", is a famous scenic spot in Hunan.
 The village has been designated as a "Major National Historical and Cultural Site in Hunan" by the State Council of China.